Ireland '23 - Day 17 - Last Day in Dublin

 On Sunday evening, again due to Marathon crowds at Camden Court, we enjoyed another uncrowded 6 pm dinner at Iveagh Garden Hotel, on our the last night in Dublin.

-Back at Camden Ct. later, the main floor bar was backed-up with q mob.
-Upstairs, I found the World Cup Rugby Final on TV, just beginning, so I walked 10 minutes to a corner SPAR, to get two cans of Guinness & peanuts, and then got comfortable & watched my first ever Rugby game, between New Zealand vs. South Africa.
+Back at Camden Ct. later, the main floor bar was backed-up with a mob.
+Upstairs in the room, I found the World Cup Rugby Final on TV, just beginning, so I walked 10 minutes to a corner SPAR, to get two cans of Guinness & peanuts, and then got comfortable & watched my first ever Rugby game, between New Zealand & So.
+Africa.

-I figured out basic game strategy pretty quickly, consisting mainly of brute force, between immensely large bodies, like a Neanderthal physics problem, while finesse means an end run that rarely succeeds.
+I figured out basic game strategy pretty quickly, consisting mainly of brute force, between immensely large bodies, neatly arranged, like a Neanderthal physics problem, while finesse means an end run that rarely succeeds.

 Postscript - end of the trip

-On Monday, Day 18, Doris and got to DUB early on a Bank Holiday.
+On Monday, Day 18, Doris and I got a cab to DUB early on a Bank Holiday.
 We both flew out around 11:30 am; Doris was heading to Denver via Iceland, while I stopped at Chicago for one night.

-On day 19 I was home by noon.
-It was Halloween & time to clear maple leaves from the paths.
+On day 19 I was home by noon, on Halloween, so it was time to clear maple leaves from the paths.

 Photo note - (other than web shots) all photos were taken with a Canon G16.